super-so/super-so.github.io/builder/README.md

 1. Clone the repo and then navigate to '/builder' in your terminal
 2. Type 'npm install' to install dependencies
 3. Add a new theme inside '/themes'
-4. To build a theme, inside './builder' run 'gulp buildThemes'
+4. To build a theme, inside './builder' run 'gulp build'
-5. To watch and update files automatically whilst creating themes run 'gulp watchThemes'
+5. To watch and update files automatically whilst creating themes run 'gulp watch'

 # Builder base
 Inside the root folder is the file 'builder-base.css' this is a theme dependency, all style variables are applied to classes here.

 # Theme Template
-Duplicate the 'theme-template' folder to create a new theme.
-Move it into './themes' once complete and make sure to run the build script.
+Copy the contents of 'theme-template.css' into Super and create a theme using the live preview.
+Once complete, use the comments within the template file to split the file into two and add it into its own folder in the repo.
+Then use 'gulp build' to build the files.